 Memorial Day weekend kicks off the opening of swim season, but Northern Virginia waterparks and pools really ramp up when school is out.
 Happily, there are a plethora of pools and nine waterparks in Northern Virginia.
 Check out our complete guide to public swimming in Northern Virginia and keep the kids entertained until the school bell rings again.

 Hit the Trails for Outdoor Summer Fun

-Northern Virginia Hikes
+Favorite Northern Virginia Summer Hikes

 Dine and Drink Outdoors

-A summer meal on the patio combines two our favorite things—warm weather and tasty food.
+A summer meal on the patio combines two of our favorite things—warm weather and tasty food.
 We’ve rounded up 25 restaurants with pleasant outdoor seating, so you can try new dining destinations all summer long.

 Getaways and Road Trips

-If a road trip is more your style, we highly recommend a drive through Northern and Southern Shenandoah Valley.
-Architecture and nature lovers can explore Frank Lloyd Wright masterpieces in the Laurel Highlands area of Western Pennsylvania.
-History fans should put a Gettysburg getaway on their list.
-And for beachy fun, flat-water kayaking, and tasty seaside food, a Delaware getaway is calling.
+There are plenty of wonderful places to visit beyond Virginia.
+Architecture and nature lovers can explore Frank Lloyd Wright masterpieces in Laurel Highlands Pennsylvania.
+Foodies can indulge on a getaway trip to Pittsburgh PA.
+History fans should put a Gettysburg history getaway on their list.
+And for beachy fun, flat-water kayaking, and tasty seaside food, a Southern Delaware getaway is calling.

 Whether your plans include road trips, staycation escapes, or every day outings near home, we hope our suggestions lead to outdoor summer fun for you.
 Happy summer!